 Quem cala, consente.
 He who keeps quiet, agrees.

 The data presented an interesting mix of responses.
-The interviews touched on a variety of topics like fundraising to community therapy.
+The interviews touched on a variety of topics like fundraising and community therapy.
 The surveys were a little more focused, but still ranged from public space, to community involvement, to education.
-Further complicating the data is the information from the literature review and how it also interacts with the data presented.
+Further complicating the data is the information from the literature review, and how it interacts with the data presented.
 This section looks to make sense of the information collected and group it into the main categories.

 Defining Community Organizing

-Based on the information gathered, it was clear that both the interview and survey data as well as the literature pointed to two different categories of community organizing: foundational, theoretical concepts and practical skills.
+Based on the information gathered, it was clear that both the interview and survey data, as well as the literature, pointed to two different categories of community organizing: foundational, theoretical concepts and practical skills.
 There are many different definitions that can be looked to in a formal way, but for the remainder of this study we will think about it with those two categories in mind.

 The rest of this chapter will focus on expanding those two ideas.
-First, foundational and theoretical concepts as things that help bring a community together, turning a group of individuals into a collective unit.
-Secondly, the practical skills as those things that the collective need to move forward.
+First, foundational and theoretical concepts that help bring a community together, turning a group of individuals into a collective unit.
+Second, the practical skills that the collective needs to move forward.

 Becoming a Community

 The first part of community organizing is making sure that the gathering of people in a specific place becomes a single unit.
-The most cited need in survey of community leader was getting residents to participate in activities.
+The most cited need in the survey of community leaders was getting residents to participate in activities.
 This indicates not only that they are aware of the importance of participation, but also feel the struggle of motivating residents to this involvement.
 However, the question of how to create more involvement does not have a simple answer.
 There are many factors that go into creating a participative environment.

 Building Relationships

 The most important aspect of becoming a united community is a foundation of relationships based on trust.
-In Rio de Janeiro, a city where jobs are easy to find but low paying and traffic creates two hour commute times, many people don’t have much time to spend in their neighborhoods.
+In Rio de Janeiro, a city where jobs are easy to find but low paying, and traffic creates two hour commute times, many people do not have much time to spend in their neighborhoods.
 This can lead to people not knowing their neighbors or having few relationships with those who live near them.
 To create relationships where none or few previously existed, a possible technique would be that of Community Therapy discussed by Luiz Fernando Sarmento.

 The idea of building relationships is also included in the Harvard University course and the one offered by New Organizing Institute.
-Both of those go into great detail about how relationships are built, how to create an environment to build them, and how to leverage them once they exist.
-The New Organzinig Institute suggests the use of intentional storytelling as a way to community who we are in a way other people can identify with (Organizing and Leadership, 2011).
+Both of these go into great detail about how relationships are built, how to create an environment to build them, and how to leverage them once they exist.
+The New Organzinig Institute suggests the use of intentional storytelling as a way to communicate who we are in a way other people can identify with (Organizing and Leadership, 2011).
 In telling our stories, we come to understand who people are and better perceive their values and what is already drawing us together.

 Identity